 Both campground camping and primitive shoreline camping are available.
 The shoreline sites provide fantastic views of the Oahe Reservoir.
 Moreover, the campsites in the campground have easy access to restrooms/showers, clean drinking water, dump stations, self-serve entrance kiosks, shore fishing access, and fish-cleaning stations.

 This recreational area is conveniently located just minutes away from Pierre.
 So, whether you’re in the mood for some family fun or some serious relaxation, the Cow Creek Recreation Area is definitely worth a visit.

 This science playground for the entire family provides exhibits and hands-on experiences to inspire scientific thinking.
-The center is open to visitors regardless of their income, ability, and education.
+The center is open to visitors regardless of income, ability, and education.

 6. South Dakota State Capitol

 The building houses the South Dakota State Legislature, as well as other state offices, including that of South Dakota’s governors.
-All this makes the State Capitol building quite important in Pierre and the larger South Dakota State.
+All this makes the State Capitol building important in Pierre and the larger South Dakota State.

 A tour of this place allows you to marvel at the structure’s incredible architecture, and might even rub shoulders with the state’s bigwigs.

 Constructed as a lifetime memorial for eight South Dakotans who perished in an airplane (N86SD) crash on April 19, 1993, the Fighting Stallions Memorial is a must-visit destination in Pierre.
 The plane crash had been caused by the failure of the Propeller Assembly in poor weather in Iowa near Dubuque.

 This Mahogany carving was constructed by a South Dakota sculptor called Korczak Ziolkowski and was enlarged in bronze in 1935.
 It was built to pay tribute to great people, including four state employees, the governor, and three Sioux corporate leaders.